-As WordPress (and other CMS apps) have evolved they have made things easier to form content into a website.
-Many things have been integrated directly into WordPress such as the Guttenberg editor to help format content in a more pleasing way.
-However, as I’ve designed many websites and have handed these off to clients there seems to always be an unavoided difficulty around how to display images correctly in a slider, a background, or a post for your site or social media.
+As WordPress (and other CMS apps) have evolved, they have made it easier to form content into a website.
+Many things have been integrated directly into WordPress, such as the Guttenberg editor, to help format content in a more pleasing way.
+However, as I’ve designed many websites and have handed these off to clients, there seems always to be an unavoided difficulty around how to display images in website design correctly in a slider, a background, or a post for your site or social media.

 Portrait or Landscape

 This seems simple, but I am always amazed how, when I ask for images for a site, many portrait photos are provided for a site that only accepts landscape layout photos.
 In turn, I spend a lot of time in Photoshop trying to make a simple photo usable when if the camera were turned 90 degrees, the same photo would be perfect.

 As the illustration above shows the difference in how the phone should be held, most websites require a picture taken in landscape orientation.
 This is to say wider than tall.
 Facebook posts and Instagram posts are typically square, so they should be taken in portrait orientation.
 Facebook cover photos for events or feed pages should be landscape.
 To make it simple, ask if it is square (portrait) or wider than tall (landscape).

 Understand Composition – Give it some space!

 Another ‘images in website design’ nightmare is when you receive photos without good composition.
 The old ‘rule of thirds‘ was not adhered to, and the photo is beautiful, but the subject is so close up that there is no way to adjust the size of the photo without cropping/cutting off part of the photo to get the correct size.
 Inherently causing a change in the intent of what the photo represented.